Brush Creek Township, Adams County, Ohio: Geography

-No municipalities are located in Brush Creek Township, although the unincorporated community of Lynx lies in the township's southwest.
+No municipalities are located in Brush Creek Township, although the unincorporated communities of Lynx, Tulip, and Selig lie within the township's borders.

 Name and history

 Statewide, other Brush Creek Townships are located in Jefferson, Muskingum, and Scioto counties, plus a Brushcreek Township in Highland County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.